Monaro Panthers FC: Re-establishment

 In 1995 the club was re-established under a new name, Monaro Panthers Football Club.
 The club went back to its roots and applied and was granted entry into the ACT Premier League in 1996.
 The club has participated in the ACT league system since this date.
 A key figure to the re-establishment of the club was the future Deputy Premier of New South Wales John Barilaro, who went on to serve as president of the club for eight years.

 The Panthers won the ACT Premier League Championship title in 1999 with a 1–0 victory over the Capital City Suns in the grand final.
 Monaro had qualified for the Championship finals after finishing third in the league behind Capital City Suns and Weston Creek Royals.
-In the semi-final the team from Queanbyan overcame Weston Creek to reach the grand final.
+In the semi-final the team from Queanbeyan overcame Weston Creek to reach the grand final.

 In 2008, Monaro signed an Australian first agreement with South Korean football primary school SinGok from the east Busan district of Haeundae New Town.
 The agreement means Panther's members host SinGok club players, coaches and officials during the annual youth football tournament The Kanga Cup, held in Canberra every year.
 In exchange Monaro would gain professional coaching advice and potential links to South Korean talent.
 Monaro were also invited by SinGok to participate in the 2008 MBC International Youth Tournament in Korea.
 John Barilaro, Amelia Efkarpidis and Nadia Colbertaldo were the intramental Panther figures who designed and signed off on the agreement.